dpar39/svg-png-tiler/README.md

 ### TODOs:

-- Add progress indicator to the demo
-- Add optional explicit size to the output (dpi control)
+- Add optional explicit size to the output (DPI control)
 - Resolve and inline resources like images and fonts embedded in the SVG